chickazee4/starling/docs/libstarling.md

 3. `Starling_table_flags myflags = { 0, 0, ",", NULL };` — set the flags for the table
 4. `char *mycsv = starling_tabulate_db(mydb, &myflags);` — produce a CSV, which will be stored in `mycsv`

-That's all you have to do!
-For more complex applications, you can consult the source code for `starling2csv`, which has a somewhat more complicated workflow in order to account for different configuration options and user choices.
+For more complex applications, you can consult the source code for `starling2csv`, which has a more developed workflow in order to account for different configuration options and user choices.